kp-muszynski/kp-muszynski/README.md

 ### Hi there 👋

+- I like programming in R, Python and SAS 4GL
+- Know a bit of SQL, currently learning new things with HTML, CSS and JavaScript
+- Next on the list are Django, Flask and FastAPI, might lead to full stack website 😄
-- 🔭 I’m currently working on a home budget app in Python
+- Working on a home budget app in Python
-- 🌱 I’m learning Django and FastAPI
-- ⚡ Fun fact: Apart from programming for fun and reading fantasy and sci-fi literature, I'm a craft beer enthusiast
+- ⚡ Fun fact: Apart from programming for fun and reading fantasy and sci-fi literature, I'm a craft beer enthusiast!
 <!--
 **kp-muszynski/kp-muszynski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.